 Site editing should be, above anything else, simple — and we’re setting out to make that a reality.

 We have reached the point in the evolution of the internet where investing in the front-end user experience of a website is a given.
 How your users experience your website impacts how they perceive your brand and how well your website fulfills its main purpose — whether that is enrolling new students, connecting people to resources, explaining what your organization does, or increasing sales or donations.

 But we also believe that user needs and good user experiences don’t stop at a site’s front-end.

 We’ve recently written about how B2B sites are often designed as if their audiences are robots, when they are in fact, people.
-In that same vein, we also think it’s about time someone champions the other users that interact with websites — the website editors and authors that are tasked with crafting good user experiences in the long term.
+In that same vein, we also think it’s about time someone champions the other users who interact with websites — the website editors and authors who are tasked with crafting good user experiences in the long term.